xtzuwie/birthdays/README.md

-Credits to sapthesh.
+A big thank you to sapthesh for creating this wonderful content.
-Would like to use for the birthday of my friends, so thank you!
+I would like to use this for birthday of my friend, so thank you!
 @xtzuwie.git

+Credits to @sapthesh
 Happy Birthday

 A Happy Birthday animation design in CSS3, HTML5.